giantswarm/docs/src/content/ui-api/management-api/crd/kubeadmconfigs.bootstrap.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
 <p>TLSBootstrapToken is a token used for TLS bootstrapping.
 If .BootstrapToken is set, this field is defaulted to .BootstrapToken.Token, but can be overridden.
-If .File is set, this field <strong>must be set</strong> in case the KubeConfigFile does not contain any other authentication information TODO: revisit when there is defaulting from k/k</p>
+If .File is set, this field <strong>must be set</strong> in case the KubeConfigFile does not contain any other authentication information</p>

 </div>